Masthead

 Working with Landsat Surface Reflectance Data : Save and Subset Images and Calculate Ratio Index

-1. Start “ENVI ” and Select File → Open and navigate to your Lab 10 Originals folder where you extracted your data and open the find the folder that contains the Landsat data and open the metadata text file (..._mtl.txt) associated with the data.
+1. Start “ENVI ” and Select File → Open and navigate to your Lab 10 Originals folder where you extracted your data and find the folder that contains the Landsat data and open the metadata text file (..._mtl.txt) associated with the data.

 2. Open the file Shapefile "Shasta Watersheds".
 This data was extracted from the National Watershed Boundary Dataset (WBD) and includes the boundaries of the seven watersheds that encompass Mt.
 Shasta.